Azure/lza-oracle/docs/wiki/TERRAFORM.md

 -rw-r--r--   1 yourname  staff   589B  8 17  2023 lza-oracle-single-instance.pub
 ```

 2. Next, you go to `terraform/bootstrap/single_instance` directory and create `fixtures.tfvars` file as follows.
-The contents of the ssh public key used for deploying a virtual machine on Azure (~/.ssh/lza-oracle-single-instance.pub) are copied to the new file.
+The contents of the ssh public key that you created in the previous step are copied to the new file.

 ```bash